 Data Pipelines in Action

-There are many different tools and applications available to build and run data pipelines.
+Many different tools and applications are available to build and run data pipelines.
 However, the core architecture remains the same.
 The goal of a data pipeline is to ingest some data, transform and join it with other datasets as required, and then store the data in a suitable format and location for the intended consumer.

 Data Pipeline Components